edwardvmills/NURBSlib_EVM/README.md

 All scripts (file extension .py and .fcmacro) in this repository are offered under the terms of the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html)
 All models (file extension .fcstd). and icon files (file extension .svg) in this repository are offered under the terms of [CC-BY](http://creativecommons.org/licenses/by/2.0/)

-REMOVED OUTDATED INSTALL/USE INFO. workbench release planned soon
+#REMOVED OUTDATED INSTALL/USE INFO.
+## Workbench release planned soon.

 ###NURBS in general, and what these scripts are trying to do